 - Violence risk—thinking about hurting or killing another person or group of people

-In the above situations, and any other where you believe your own or someone else’s safety is at risk, call 911 (in the United States) or go to your nearest hospital emergency room.
-(Hospitals and emergency personnel are equipped to handle mental health emergencies.)
-If you are on SPS’s campus, you can also call SPS Public Safety at 646-664-8600.
+In the above situations, and any other where you believe your own or someone else’s safety is at risk, call 911 (in the United States).
+Emergency medical personnel are equipped to address mental, as well as physical, health emergencies.

 Please note that these numbers can change without notice.
 If you are outside of the US, check with local sources to confirm an emergency contact number for your area.